Kumaresan045/PC-01-CF-Tracker-Sub-Files/README.md

 # PC-01-CF-Tracker-Sub-Files
-Submission Files for Project Application
+This Repo contains the Submission Files for PM Appln for CF tracker.

 Q1.py is the python program for the first question using APIs.

-Q2_a.htm and Q2_b.htm are html codes for Q2 which connects to local sql db using php.
+The folders Q2_a and Q2_b each contain a html file and a php file which connects to local sql db using php.The code works fine while using localhost(xampp).